NASH with fibrosis - a liver disease with severe consequences1-5

 Person checking weight on a sliding scale.

-• Weight loss (via lifestyle modifications and/or diet) is a key management strategy for NASH, but success can be very difficult for the majority of patients24,25
+• Weight loss from lifestyle modifications (ie, diet and exercise) is important for NASH patients with significant fibrosis.
+Success can be very difficult for the majority of patients22

-• The significant weight loss required to impact NASH can be challenging to achieve and sustain over time24
+• For NASH patients with fibrosis, the degree of weight loss required to impact NASH can be challenging to achieve and sustain over time23

-• By 2030, estimates project an increase in cases of NASH at every stage of fibrosis, including significant fibrosisFibrosis stage F2 or F3 as defined histologically.7:
+• By 2030, estimates project an increase in cases of NASH at every stage of fibrosis, including significant fibrosis7Fibrosis stage F2 or F3 as defined histologically.12,20:

-*Fibrosis stage F2 or F3 as defined histologically.
+Fibrosis stage F2 or F3 as defined histologically.12,24